zenmodel/zenmodel/README.md

 ## Overview

 [ZenModel](https://github.com/zenmodel/zenmodel) is a workflow programming framework designed for constructing agentic applications with LLMs.
 It implements by the scheduling of computational units (`Neuron`), that may include loops, by constructing a `Brain` (a directed graph that can have cycles) or support the loop-less DAGs.
 A `Brain` consists of multiple `Neurons` connected by `Link`s.
 Inspiration was drawn from [LangGraph](https://github.com/langchain-ai/langgraph).

-The `Memory` of a `Brain` leverages [ristretto](https://github.com/dgraph-io/ristretto) for its implementation.
+ZenModel supports multiple implementations of the `Brain` interface:

+1. **BrainLocal**: The default implementation.
+It uses [ristretto](https://github.com/dgraph-io/ristretto) for in-memory `Memory` management.

+2. **BrainLite**: A lightweight implementation that uses SQLite for `Memory` management, allowing for persistent storage and potential support for multi-language Processors.

+Developers can choose the appropriate Brain implementation based on their specific requirements.

 - Developers can build a `Brain` with any process flow:
     - Sequential: Execute `Neuron`s in order.